usnistgov/800-63-3/sp800-63b/sec10_usability.md

 **_Typical Usage_**

-In order to authenticate, users prove possession and control of the cryptographic key stored on disk or some other “soft” media that requires activation.
+In order to authenticate, users prove possession and control of the cryptographic key stored on disk or some other "soft" media that requires activation.
 The activation is through the input of a second authentication factor, either a memorized secret or a biometric; usability considerations for the additional factor apply as well (see section 10.1.2 for Memorized Secrets and section 10.2 for Biometrics used in Multi-Factor Authenticators).

 Usability considerations for typical usage include: